EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 > Here's the deal: you will decide the fate of your friend.
 You have two choices.
 >
-> - If you lie and protect him, we will sue you for fighting with the police?
+> - If you lie and say he is innocent, we will sue you for fighting with the police.
 You'll get 1 year in prison.
 >
-> - But if you betray him, you're immediately free and he gets the maximal sentence: in jail for 10 years!
+> - If you betray him, you're immediately free!
+However he'll get the maximal sentence: in jail for 10 years.
 >
 > Of course, it's the same deal for your partner...
-> If you betray each other, you'll have 5 years each.
+> If you betray each other, you'll share your sentence and go 5 years each in prison.

 The prisoner thinks a few minute.

-> If my friend betrays me, I better have to betray him too: I'll go to prison 5 years instead of 10.
+> My fate will depend on his choice, so :
 >
+> - If my friend betrays me, I better have to betray him too: I'll go to prison 5 years instead of 10.
+>
-> If he lies and protect me, I should betray too, because I'll never go to prison, instead of wasting my life during 1 year...
+> - If he lies and protect me, I should betray too : I'll never go to prison, instead of wasting my life during 1 year...
 >
 > In any case, it's better to betray.
 > If he thinks the same, I have no reason to cooperate.